Cinda Hallman: Spherion

-Hallman joined Spherion in 2001 as Chief Executive Officer, retiring in 2004.
-She died December 2007, at age 63, of an illness.
+Hallman joined Spherion in 2001 as Chief Executive Officer and retired in 2004.
+She died December 2007, at age 63 from an illness.

 She had been a member of Spherion's board of directors since early 1995.
 Hallman replaced Raymond Marcy as Chief Executive Officer in 2001, a role that Marcy had held for over a decade, during which time Spherion acquired a rival, Norrell Corp.

 Spherion's prior name was Interim Services.

 Outsourcing

 Hallman made a mark in the area of major multi-billion dollar outsourcing.

 Board memberships

-Among the boards of directors on which she served were "Toys "R" Us, Catalyst, United Way of America and Christiana Care Health Systems."
+Among the boards of directors on which she served were Toys "R" Us, Catalyst, United Way of America, and Christiana Care Health Systems.

 Legacy

 Beyond having pioneered in what later became known as midsourcing (and receiving various awards), Hallman's alma mater wrote about serving as "an inspiration for young women as she met the challenges of corporate leadership and succeeded at the highest levels."